 Once you buy a bag of beans, you also must take special care in storing your beans at home.
-It’s best to store your beans in a vacuum-sealed or air-tight container away from moisture and direct sunlight.
-Properly storing your beans this way can make them stay fresh from six to eight weeks.
+It’s best to store your beans in a vacuum-sealed or an air-tight container away from moisture and direct sunlight.
+Properly storing your beans this way can make them stay fresh for six to eight weeks.

 - Second, buying your coffee as whole beans will help.
 When you buy your coffee pre-ground, the beans will oxidize faster as soon as you open the package.
 For optimum taste and aroma, grind your beans just before brewing.
 Therefore, it’s best to invest in a trusty burr grinder to be used only for coffee beans.
 We recommend the Wilfa Svart Aroma grinder on our brew gear shop.